Cognigy/Documentation/docs/ai/administer/access/management-ui.md

 ## Password Policy

 It is also possible to configure the password policies of an organization in the Management UI.
-To configure the password policy, first select an organization and click on the triple-dot button on the right-top corner.
+To configure the password policy, first select an organization and click the triple-dot button on the right-top corner.

 In the menu, select **Change Password Policy**.